rancher/terraform-provider-rancher2/docs/resources/cluster.md

 * `compartment_id` - (Required) The OCID of the compartment in which to create resources OKE cluster and related resources (string)
 * `custom_boot_volume_size` - (Optional) Optional custom boot volume size (GB) for all nodes.
 If you specify 0, it will apply the default according to the `node_image` specified.
 Default `0` (int)
 * `description` - (Optional) An optional description of this cluster (string)
 * `enable_private_control_plane` - (Optional) Specifies whether Kubernetes API endpoint is a private IP only accessible from within the VCN.
-Default `false` Just for Rancher v2.5.10 or above (bool)
+Default `false` For Rancher v2.5.10 and above (bool)
 * `enable_kubernetes_dashboard` - (Optional) Specifies whether to enable the Kubernetes dashboard.
 Default `false` (bool)
 * `enable_private_nodes` - (Optional) Specifies whether worker nodes will be deployed into a new, private, subnet.
 Default `false` (bool)
 * `fingerprint` - (Required) The fingerprint corresponding to the specified user's private API Key (string)
 * `flex_ocpus` - (Optional) Specifies number of OCPUs for nodes (requires flexible shape specified with `node_shape`) (int)
 * `kms_key_id` - (Optional) The OCID of a KMS vault master key used to encrypt secrets at rest.
 See [here](https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengencryptingdata.htm) for help creating a vault and master encryption key.
-Just for Rancher v2.5.9 or above (string)
+For Rancher v2.5.9 and above (string)
 * `kubernetes_version` - (Required) The Kubernetes version that will be used for your master *and* OKE worker nodes (string)
 * `limit_node_count` - (Optional) The maximum number of worker nodes.
 Can limit `quantity_per_subnet`.
 Default `0` (no limit) (int)
 * `load_balancer_subnet_name_1` - (Optional) The name of the first existing subnet to use for Kubernetes services / LB. `vcn_name` is also required when specifying an existing subnet. (string)